 James believes in assisting clients with sustainable solutions to address their needs.
 He is a seasoned, experienced senior program manager and takes a hands-on approach to complex projects.

-Mentoring staff regarding “all things regulatory” is one of his strengths, with a special focus on teaching habitat impact avoidance and minimization.
-James’ extensive experience in compliance with the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) enables Bargas to help the energy, water resources and communication industries meet regulatory requirements.
+Mentoring staff regarding “all things regulatory” is one of his strengths, with a special focus on teaching approaches tp habitat impact avoidance and minimization.
+James’ extensive experience in CEQA and NEPA compliance enables Bargas to help clients in the energy, water resources, and communication industries meet regulatory requirements.

-James has been deeply involved with a vast array of power and energy projects, including relicensing of the Federal Energy Regulatory Commission (FERC), hydropower dam biological surveys, and determining wind and solar power locations on public and private property throughout California.
-His guidance helps Bargas provide technical services to these industries in compliance with California Public Utilities Commission objectives.
+James has been deeply involved with a vast array of power and energy projects, including relicensing of the Federal Energy Regulatory Commission (FERC), hydropower dam biological surveys, and determining wind and solar power locations on public and private properties throughout California.
+His guidance helps Bargas provide high-quality technical services to these industries toward their compliance with California Public Utilities Commission objectives.

 James holds a B.S.
 Physical Geography/Geology.

-With 35 years of experience in the environmental consulting field, Harlan Glines brings a broad range of technical and management skills to help clients navigate the complex legal and regulatory requirements that govern major public and private projects.
-He believes that project proponents should be fully informed about how those rules and regulations affect their projects and what the range of options are to address those requirements.
+Harlan Glines is a Senior Project Manager at Bargas, with more than 35 years of experience in the environmental consulting field.
+He brings a broad range of technical and management skills to help clients navigate the complex legal and regulatory requirements that govern major public and private projects.
+He believes that project proponents should be fully informed about how those rules and regulations affect their projects, as well as the range of options available to address those requirements.

-During his career Harlan has managed a wide range of major projects including water resource, energy, and transportation infrastructure facilities.
-He is an expert in navigating the CEQA/NEPA and permitting processes for those projects and has helped clients successfully achieve their goals for infrastructure improvements.
+During his career, Harlan has managed a wide range of major projects, including water resource, energy, and transportation infrastructure facilities.
+He is an expert in navigating the CEQA and NEPA regulatory and permitting processes and has helped clients successfully achieve their goals for infrastructure improvements.